21 Computer Science (CS) CV Examples For 2026

 Understand the company

 • Before applying for your next job, take a good look at the company you’re applying to.
-Do they adhere to strict corporate culture practices?
-Or are they more relaxed and informal?
+Do they follow strict corporate culture practices?
+Or are they lenient and more informal?
+Let your computer programming CV reflect the type of company you’re applying to.

 or download as a PDF

-Computer science degree CV example with project experience
+Computer science undergraduate CV example with project experience

 Computer Scientist CV Example